Long Island supermarkets we miss: Pathmark, Waldbaum's and more

 In the mid-1960s, Waldbaum’s moved its headquarters to Garden City.
 Later, it relocated to Central Islip.
 A&P absorbed the chain in 1986, keeping the Waldbaum’s names on those stores.
 Then in 2015, A&P declared its second and final bankruptcy.
 The last of Long Island’s 32 Waldbaum’s closed in July of that year.

 Chelsea Lowe remembers lasting two weeks as a 16-year-old employee at the Waldbaum’s in the Baldwin Harbor Shopping Center, on Atlantic Avenue, in the late 1970s.
-Today a Massachusetts-based editor, she herself blames her wisecracking ways.
+Today a Massachusetts-based editor, she blames her wisecracking ways.

 "I was kind of sassy with the customers," the former Baldwin resident admits.
 "I was packing groceries for this woman — and, remember, this was my first time working in a supermarket, and I don't think I had gotten a lot of training — and she didn't like the way I packed," she recalls.
 "She said, ‘You don't put sugar with wet things, do you?’
-And I said, ‘Apparently, I do.’"
-Sometime afterward, "They just stopped putting me on the schedule."
+And I said, ‘Apparently, I do.’ " Sometime afterward, "They just stopped putting me on the schedule."

 That Waldbaum’s space remains today, now a Stop & Shop.